- Occupation

 Details

-Leong Chuey Tock appears to have owned and managed Tock & Co, furniture factory at 136-138 Little Bourke Street, Melbourne.
+Leong Cheong Tock appears to have owned and managed Tock & Co, furniture factory at 136-138 Little Bourke Street, Melbourne.
 The factory began as Tock & Slin in 1884 and operated there until 1920.
 H. Lum & Co took it over the factory.
 The factory was a substantial three-level mechanised factory which also had a frontage onto Corrs Lane.

-Sources used to compile this entry: Couchman, Sophie, 'Tong Yun Gai (Street of the Chinese): Investigating patterns of work and social life in Melbourne's Chinatown 1900-1920', MA thesis, School of Historical Studies, Monash University, 2001; Couchman, Sophie, ''Oh, I would like to see Maggie Moore again': Selected women of Melbourne's Chinatown', After the Rush: Regulation, Partcipation, and Chinese Communities in Australia 1860-1840 (Otherland Literary Journal), vol. 9, 2004, pp. 171-190; NAA(ACT), A712, 1883/Y8231; Melbourne Citizens’ Lists, 1900-1901, 1910-1911; Personal communication with Shirley Millard 27 November 2004; Bendigo Golden Dragon Museum collection; Chinese Museum collection.
+Sources used to compile this entry: Couchman, Sophie, 'Tong Yun Gai (Street of the Chinese): Investigating patterns of work and social life in Melbourne's Chinatown 1900-1920', MA thesis, School of Historical Studies, Monash University, 2001; Couchman, Sophie, ''Oh, I would like to see Maggie Moore again': Selected women of Melbourne's Chinatown', After the Rush: Regulation, Partcipation, and Chinese Communities in Australia 1860-1840 (Otherland Literary Journal), vol. 9, 2004, pp. 171-190; NAA(ACT), A712, 1883/Y8231; Melbourne Citizens' Lists, 1900-1901, 1910-1911; Personal communication with Shirley Millard 27 November 2004; Bendigo Golden Dragon Museum collection; Chinese Museum collection.
+Thanks to Leonie Low and Shirley Millard for their invaluable assistance preparing this entry.

 Prepared by: Sophie Couchman, La Trobe University